Need to talk? Call 1800 882 436.

 • children aged 2 to 5 years have less than 1 hour of screen time a day

-Wearing a hat, and sunglasses that meet Australian Standards, can help prevent eye damage from the sun.
+Wearing a hat, and sunglasses that meet Australian Standards, can help protect your child's eyes from sun damage.

-UV radiation can cause short-term irritation — lots of blinking and sensitivity to bright light.
+UV radiation can cause short-term irritation, with lots of blinking and sensitivity to bright light.

 You can prevent eye injuries by keeping your child away from potential dangers around the house and garden, such as: